HPC-AI-Team/pexsi/doc/source/introduction.rst

 of a matrix function, and therefore has application beyond electronic structure calculation as well.

-Given a sparse square matrix :math:`A` and a certain function :math:`f(\cdot)`, the basic idea of PEXSI is to expand :math:`f(A)` using a small number of rational functions (pole expansion)
+Given a sparse Hermitian matrix :math:`A` and a certain function :math:`f(\cdot)`, the basic idea of PEXSI is to expand :math:`f(A)` using a small number of rational functions (pole expansion)